Amathlog/nes-emulator/README.md

 # NES emulator

 Little pet project to try and code a NES emulator.
-The end goal is to make it available via C++ and also Python, to link it with a ML setup.

 This project is cross-platform and should work on Windows and Linux.

 Based on the wonderful tutorial from OneLoneCoder: https://github.com/OneLoneCoder/olcNES

+Close to completeness.
+Already possible to play some games from start to finish, with sound.

 **-- DISCLAMER --**

-There is no rom included in this project.
+There is no rom included in this project, except some test roms.
 You need to dump your original games to use them with this emulator.

-## Dependencies (Old exe, linux only)
-- qt (old exe)
-- googletest
-- sfml

 ## Dependencies (New exe, linux/windows)
 - ImGui
 - glfw
 - OpenGL
-- sfml
 - googletest
-- Tonic
 - RTAudio

 ## Implemented features
 - Full support for offical opcodes for the 6502 CPU (and some illegal opcodes)
 - Keyboard support
-- NTSC/PAL roms only
+- NTSC roms only (PAL is not yet supported)
 - Some mappers (list bellow)
 - Basic debugging with "gotos" and disassembly
 - Can play from start to finish some games.
-- Basic load/save state (in memory only)
+- Basic load/save state
 - Rom loading in UI
-- Basic sound

-## TODO
-- Support sound fully
+- Sound fully functional (except DMC interrupt)
-- More mappers
-- Better UI
-- ...

 ## Full interface
 <img src="images/debug.png">